lucianpls/mod_retile/README.md

   # Ways to use

-  If the input and output size and alignment match, it can be used to change quality
+If the input and output size and alignment match, it can be used to change quality or the format

-  **Compiling on Linux**
-  - This module requires the following packages to be installed: g++; httpd-dev; libjpeg-dev and libpng-dev
-  - A Makefile is provided in the src folder, using gmake and libtool Create a Makefile.lcl in the src folder and define system specific environment variable, see Makefile.lcl.example.